phanect/eslint-plugin-editorconfig/README.md

 As documented, `@typescript-eslint/indent` is unstable currently.
 Please read typescript-eslint#1824 before using this rule for TypeScript.

 ##### Options

+- fallback (default: `undefined`) number of whitespaces or `"tab"`.
+If you set this value, ESLint still checks indents, even if the project have no .editorconfig.
+If you don't set `fallback`, ESLint does not lint indents when the project have no .editorconfig.

+Options inherited from [`indent`](https://eslint.org/docs/rules/indent) and [`@typescript-eslint/indent`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/indent.md) are also available:

 > * `"SwitchCase"` (default: 0) enforces indentation level for `case` clauses in `switch` statements
 > * `"VariableDeclarator"` (default: 1) enforces indentation level for `var` declarators; can also take an object to define separate rules for `var`, `let` and `const` declarations.
 It can also be `"first"`, indicating all the declarators should be aligned with the first declarator.